mskog/sinatra-template-base/README.md

 sinatra-template-base
 =====================

-Basic Sinatra template for test applications with Coffeescript, HAML and SASS
+Basic Sinatra template for test applications with Coffeescript, HAML, Twitter Bootstrap and SASS Running Thin for Heroku